Endovascular Coiling

 • You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-• Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthetic agents (local and general).
+• Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthetic medicines (local and general).

 • Tell your healthcare provider if you are pregnant or think you may be pregnant.

-• Tell your healthcare provider of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.
+• Tell your healthcare provider about all the prescription and over-the-counter medicines and herbal supplements that you are taking.

-• Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
-It may be necessary for you to stop these medicines before the procedure.
+• Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell your healthcare provider if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+You may need to stop taking these medicines before the procedure.

-• Your healthcare provider may request a blood test before the procedure to determine how long it takes your blood to clot.
+• Your healthcare provider may order a blood test before the procedure to find out how long it takes your blood to clot.
 Other blood tests may be done as well.

-• Based on your medical condition, your healthcare provider may request other specific preparation.
+• Based on your health condition, your healthcare provider may give you other instructions.

 What happens during an endovascular coiling?